Outreach, the fruits of an active congregation, includes those activities or programs that reach beyond the immediate

 Pennies From Heaven

 Pennies, nickels, dimes, quarters (and folding money is accepted!) all add up when worshipers empty their pockets and purses of loose change.
 In a friendly competition, two jars, one marked “Men” and the other “Women” are used to collect pocket change.
-Each year at their December meeting, the vestry allocates the offering to various agencies of care on the Eastern Shore.
-Last year $1,200 was allocated to several needy Eastern Shore agencies and individuals.
-With two Sundays left for 2017 donations, we have raised almost $1,500.
+Each year at their December meeting, the vestry allocates the offering to various agencies of care on the Eastern Shore – select “Fellowship & Communications” page for current details.

 The United Thank Offering is a personal and family devotional program of the Episcopal Church.
 Founded in 1889, the UTO is a way for each person to express tangible thanks to God.
 United with the prayers and offerings of Episcopalians, it ministry reaches around the world.
 There are two ingatherings each year, in the fall and spring.
 The Sunday closest to All Saints’ Day on November 1 and the Sunday after Ascension Day are designated as the times to bring forward the offerings made by individuals for daily blessings and thanksgivings.